Faul History, Family Crest & Coats of Arms

 The roots of the name Faul are found among the Pictish clans of ancient Scotland.
 The name comes from the personal name Paul.
 The Gaelic form of the name is Mac Phàil.

 The surname Faul was first found in Inverness, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Faul family
+Early History of the Faul family

 This web page shows only a small excerpt of our Faul research.
 Another 113 words (8 lines of text) covering the years 1490 and 1533 are included under the topic Early Faul History in all our PDF Extended History products and printed products wherever possible.

 Although Medieval Scotland lacked a basic set of spelling rules, which meant that scribes recorded names according to their sounds it was not uncommon for the names of a father and son to be recorded differently.
 As a result, there are many spelling variations of Scottish single names.
 Faul has been written MacPhail, MacPhial, MacPhiel, MacFail, MacFall, MacFaul, MacVail, MacPhale, MacPail, MacPhaul, MacFale, Phail, Fayle and many more.

 Early Notables of the Faul family (pre 1700)